Get Started with the Agent API

 Bring the power of generative AI to your business with Agentforce.
 Build intelligent, trusted, and customizable AI agents and empower your users to get more done with Salesforce.
 Use the Agent API to communicate with AI agents directly from a REST API.
 Start sessions, send messages to the AI agent, receive messages, and end sessions using the API.

-To access the Agent API, you must set up a connected app that supports the client credential flow.
+To access the Agent API, you must set up an external client app that supports the client credential flow.
 These instructions show you how to get your environment set up for use with the API and demonstrate how to make your first call to the API.

 API Flow